platformatic/platformatic/docs/contributing/documentation-style-guide.md

 clean.

-### When to use the second person "you" as the pronoun
+### When to use the Second Person "you" as the Pronoun

 When writing articles or guides, your content should communicate directly to readers in the second person ("you") addressed form.
 It is easier to give them